 Working with a Lawyer on Your 2nd DWI Case

 No matter what you have been charged with, everyone in America is entitled to certain civil rights.
-If you hire a criminal defense attorney to represent you, they may be able to advocate for you in the following ways:
+If you hire a criminal defense attorney in Dallas to represent you, they may be able to advocate for you in the following ways:

 For a free legal consultation, call (214) 696-9253